-Source: Hamid Arshat et al., 1984; others from Department of Statistics nutritional status of these vulnerable groups of the population.
-It can be seen that there has been a dramatic decline in these rates since the country gained Independence in 1957.
+Infant, toddler and maternal mortality rates in the Peninsular Malaysia, compiled from various sources, are given in Figure 15 and Table 12 to illustrate the health and nutritional status of these vulnerable groups of the population.
+It can be seen that there has been a dramatic decline in these rates since the country gained independence in 1957.
 Infant mortality rates declined from 76 in 1957 to around 12 in 1992.
-Over the same period, toddler (1-4 years) mortality rates dropped from 10.7 to 1.0, while maternal mortality recorded a decline from 3.20 to 0.20.
+Over the same period, toddler (1-4 years) mortality rated dropped from 10.7 to 1.0, while maternal mortality recorded a decline from 3.20 to 0.20.